LilKALINOV/astra-websearch-ddg/README.md

 ## 🙏 Acknowledgements

 - DuckDuckGo for the public search endpoint.
-- The Astra team for the plugin SDK and publishing infrastructure.

 Feel free to open issues or submit pull requests if you find bugs or have ideas for improvements.